jdtaylor7/taylortechblog/_drafts/configuring-manjaro-with-ansible.md

 In the above code snippet, we invoke the `pacman` module and simply hand it a list of packages, named `pacman_packages`.
 We also specify that we want the latest version of each package. `pacman_packages` is a YAML list variable defined in a separate YAML file.
-This is the simplest type of package manager module because Ansible knows to loop over every item of the list automatically.
+This is the simplest module implementation for a package manager because Ansible knows to loop over every item of the list automatically.

 Executing the other two package managers, as mentioned, works slightly differently.
 The `gem` module does not support list inputs to the `name`